-Jess: So, the reason that I wanted you to be on the podcast today is because a lot of my clients, past clients, and a few future clients don’t really have any press or features because whenever I’m working with them, we have this pre-website project call where I’m like, okay, theses are things we need to talk about, clarify, things you need to get me before we began, and almost every client I’m like, do you have any press, and they’re usually like, no, no. And, I’m like okay, I mean, everyone starts somewhere.
-I didn’t always have press.
+So, the reason that I wanted Brittney to be on the podcast today is because a lot of my clients, past clients, and a few future clients don’t really have any press or features because whenever I’m working with them, we have this pre-website project call where I’m like, okay, theses are things we need to talk about, clarify, things you need to get me before we began, and almost every client I’m like, do you have any press, or content to share, and they’re usually like, no, no. Everyone starts somewhere.
+I didn’t always have a lot of features..

 Brittney Lynn: Of course.

-Brittney Lynn: You don’t go from zero to having [being] mentioned in Oprah.
+Brittney Lynn: You don’t go from zero to being mentioned in Oprah.

 Jess: Right.
 Yeah.

 Brittney Lynn: It just doesn’t happen.

 Jess: And, so everyone has to start somewhere.
 But, it doesn’t really … Because I’m not a PR person, I don’t really talk much about getting more press with my clients.
 I will usually say, oh well you should do some guest blogs, they’d help with your SEO or something.
 And, there like, okay, and then that’s it.
 So, I wanted you to talk today about the importance of it, and why it’s beneficial, and what we should do to get more press for our business.
 So,-

 Jess: … If you can start with why does it matter?
 Why should I even concern myself with pitching myself to podcasts, and blogs.